fmerg/pymerkle/README.md

   }
 ```

-will be stored in a `.json` file if the validator object is configured upon construction appropriately.
+and will be stored in a `.json` file if the validator object has been configured upon construction appropriately.
 More specifically,

 ```python
 v = proof_validator(validations_dir=...)
 ```

-configures the validator to save each receipt upon validation inside the specified directory as a `.json` file named with the receipt's id.
-Cf. the `tests/validations_dir` inside the root-directory of the project and the `tests/test_validation_tools.py`
+configures the validator to save receipts upon validation inside the specified directory as a `.json` file named with the receipt's id.
+Cf. the `tests/validations_dir` inside the root-directory of the project and the `tests/test_validation_tools.py`.

 ## Defence against second-preimage attack